o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 * High resolution reflection cubemaps.

-* Pipeline interface abstraction allowing for platform-independent creation of forward+, deferred or hybrid renderers via a pass system.
+* Pipeline interface abstraction allowing for platform-independent creation of forward+, deferred, or hybrid renderers via a pass system.

 * Support for parallax correction, mixed reflections per render pass, and runtime editing and visualization for lighting artists.